-To remove an account select the account on the left hand side of the window and click on the - button.
-Empathy should open the "Do you want to remove" window.
+To remove an account select the account on the left hand side of the window and click on the Remove account button.
+The Online Accounts manager should open the "Are you sure you wish to remove this Ubuntu Web Account" window.
 Click on the Remove button to confirm that you want to remove the account, or click Cancel to keep the account.